Disappearance of Andrew Gosden

-On 14 September 2007, Andrew Paul Gosden (born 10 July 1993), a 14-year-old schoolboy from Doncaster, South Yorkshire, disappeared after travelling alone to Central London.
-That morning, he left home as if heading to school, withdrew £200 from his bank account, and returned briefly to change his clothes before leaving again without informing his family.
-He was last seen on CCTV at King's Cross station.
+On 14 September 2007, Andrew Paul Gosden, a 14-year-old schoolboy from Doncaster, South Yorkshire, disappeared after travelling alone to Central London.
+That morning, he left home as if heading to school, withdrew £200 from his bank account, and returned home briefly to change his clothes before leaving again without informing his family.
+His last confirmed sighting was on CCTV at King's Cross station.
 Despite extensive national appeals, no confirmed sightings have been reported since, and his whereabouts remain unknown.

 In December 2021, two men were arrested on suspicion of kidnap and human trafficking in connection with the case.
-Both were later eliminated from the inquiry.
-Gosden's disappearance remains unsolved.
+However, both were later eliminated from the investigation and Gosden's disappearance remains unsolved.

 Background

-Home life

-The Gosden family lived in Balby, a suburb of Doncaster, South Yorkshire.
-Gosden's parents were both committed Anglican Christians but had not baptised their children, as they did not want to impose their views on them.
-Prior to his disappearance, Gosden had not attended church for eighteen months.
-Andrew had been a Cub Scout, but some months before his disappearance told his father he had become bored of it.
+Andrew Paul Gosden was born on 10 July 1993, the son of Kevin and Glenys Gosden.
+He has an older sister, Charlotte.
+He lived with his family in Balby, a suburb of Doncaster, South Yorkshire.
+His parents were committed Anglican Christians but had not baptised their children, as they did not want to impose their views on them.
+Prior to his disappearance, Gosden had not attended church for 18 months.
+He had been a Cub Scout, but he had stopped participating some months before his disappearance.
 Gosden's family described him as a "home bird" who rarely left the house and never without saying where he was going.
-Gosden was known to his family as "Roo".
+He was known to his family as "Roo".

-School life

 Gosden was a gifted student with a 100% attendance record at the McAuley Catholic High School.
-He was on the Young Gifted and Talented Programme, which was designed to enhance the educational development of high performing school pupils.
-Gosden was expected to achieve A's in his GCSE examinations.
+He was on the Young Gifted and Talented Programme, which was designed to enhance the educational development of high-performing pupils.
+He was expected to achieve As in his GCSE examinations.
 He was described as a prize-winning mathematician who seemed destined for Cambridge.
-However, Gosden was described as having a neutral attitude about school, hoping the upcoming school term would provide more of a challenge after having "cruised" through his education thus far.
-He was reported as sharing little about his school life to his parents, and never expressed particular thoughts about any future career.
+However, he was described as having a neutral attitude about school, hoping the upcoming school term would provide more of a challenge after having "cruised" through his education so far.
+He shared little about his school life with his parents and never expressed particular thoughts about any future career.

 During the 2006 summer holidays, Gosden attended a two-week residential school at Lancaster University as part of the Young Gifted and Talented Programme.
-Gosden's parents recalled that he returned enthused from his time at the summer school.
+His parents recalled that he returned enthused from his time at the summer school.

-Gosden was described as being happy with his own company but still had his own small group of like-minded friends.
-However, his family say that Gosden did not socialise with his friends outside of school.
-Gosden was reported to exhibit no signs of depression, with no indications that he had been subjected to bullying.
+Gosden was described as having a small group of friends.
+However, his family say that he did not socialise with his friends outside of school.
+He exhibited no signs of depression, with no indications that he had been subjected to bullying.